-Belper is a key community within the Derwent Valley Mills World Heritage Site.
-It was here in the 1770s that Jedediah Strutt and his sons began their pioneering cotton mill business, and in the process transformed Belper from a small hamlet to a thriving industrial community.
+In the 1770s Jedediah Strutt and his sons began their pioneering cotton mill business, and in the process transformed Belper from a small hamlet to a thriving industrial community.
 Through successive generations the Strutt’s built millworkers’ cottages, chapels, schools and leisure facilities for their workers, creating one of the world's first industrial communities.

 Much of what the Strutt's built in Belper can still be seen today, including:

-Located just next to the Belper Mills, these unique and easily accessible riverside gardens have been giving visitors a beautiful place to stretch their legs and view the River Derwent for over 100 years.
+Located just next to Strutt's North Mill, these unique and easily accessible riverside gardens have been giving visitors a beautiful place to visit for over one hundred years.

 To find out more about the ongoing history of the River Gardens and upcoming events please visit the Friends of Belper River Gardens.

-Take just a short walk from the mills towards Belper to view some of the historic millworkers’ cottages that are still in existence today.
+Take just a short walk from the North Mill towards Belper to view some of the historic millworkers’ cottages that are still in existence today.
 The beautiful and cobbled Long Row was built around 1790 to house the millworkers that the new Strutt Mills were attracting to the town.
-William Street, George Street, Joseph Street, Mill Street and Cluster Road are other examples of where some of the main clusters of original houses can be found.

-Close to the Mills on Bridgefoot is the former garden to the Cottage Hospital.
+Just across the river's bridge from the North Mill is the former garden to the Cottage Hospital.
 It has been lovingly restored by the enthusiasm of a dedicated local Belper man, Peter Davies, and is now a peaceful spot to sit and relax.

-Across the road from the entrance to the River Gardens on Matlock Road is "The Old Nick".
-This was Belper’s Police station, built in 1847 and for two years from 1857 it served as the headquarters of the Derbyshire Constabulary.
-In 1877 three more Police houses were built alongside.
+Across the Main Road from Belper's Mills is "The Old Nick".
+This was Belper’s Police Station, built in 1847, and for two years from 1857 it served as the headquarters of the Derbyshire Constabulary.

 There are a wide range of historical sites to visit that help to explain Belper’s past, including:

-On Joseph Street you can also see a former Nailer’s Workshop.
+On Joseph Street you can also see a former Nail Maker’s Workshop.
 This was an important industry in Belper before the cotton mills were established, with many workshops based around the old town.

-Belper Parks is a local Nature Reserve and award winning park in the heart of Belper Town Centre, which can be accessed from the Coppice Car Park.
+Belper Parks is a local Nature Reserve and award winning park adjacent to Belper's Town Centre, which can be accessed from the Coppice Car Park.
 Belper Parks was originally part of the Royal Forest of Duffield Frith.
 In the 13th Century the area was used as a deer park for breeding and rearing deer for venison.
-Belper Parks was designated as a Local Nature Reserve in 2004.

 Babbington Hospital which used to be the town Workhouse